The world of TV and film is awash with espionage thrillers featuring spies in all kinds of high speed, high octane situations.

-Sounds exciting?
-But could you hack it as a British spy?
-We asked real life former MI6 Intelligence Officer Nicholas Anderson (not his real name obviously) just what it takes to become a real spy…
+It all sounds exciting enough, but what about the reality?
+Could you hack it as a real spy? loaded spoke to real life former MI6 Intelligence Officer Nicholas Anderson (not his real name obviously) to find out.

-loaded: What are the 5 most important qualities someone wanting to be a spy must have?
+loaded: What are the five most important qualities someone wanting to be a spy must have?

 Nicholas: Scott Fitzgerald, the famous writer, said: ‘The test of a first-rate intelligence officer is the ability to hold two-opposed ideas in mind at the same time and still retain the ability to function.’
 But to my mind five ideal qualities would be: